 Skip to:

 Why Does Pasta Get Sticky?
-Common Culprits Explained
+Understanding Common Culprits

 - Insufficient Water: Not using enough water means the pasta doesn't have enough room to move freely.
-This overcrowding causes strands to rub against each other, releasing excess starch and leading to clumps.
+This overcrowding causes strands to rub against each other, releasing excess starch and leading to clumps and sticky noodles.

-- Stirring Too Early: Adding pasta to boiling water and stirring immediately can disrupt the delicate starches on its surface, making it more prone to sticking.
+- Stirring Too Early: Adding pasta to boiling water and stirring immediately can disrupt the delicate starches on its surface, making it more prone to sticking together.

 - Overcooking: When pasta is cooked for too long, it releases more starch into the water.
-This excess starch thickens the water and coats the pasta, causing it to stick together.
+This excess starch thickens the water and coats the pasta, causing it to stick together and become gummy pasta.

 - Undercooking: Pasta that isn't cooked long enough (not al dente) can be gummy and more likely to adhere to itself and the pot.